FireChickenProductivity/MouseControlChicken/README.md

 meet (mouse_control_chicken_coordinates): Moves the cursor to the specified position on the grid.

-tap (mouse_control_chicken_coordinates): Left clicks specified position on the grid.
+tap (mouse_control_chicken_coordinates): Left clicks s1pecified position on the grid.

 pierce (mouse_control_chicken_coordinates): Double left clicks the specified position on the grid.